lukesky19/SkyPrestige/README.md

 * Rewards can be given after the island has been prestiged to one or all island members.
 * Handles processing offline island members when they log on after their island was prestiged.
 * Teleports both online and offline players when the log on when the island they are on was prestiged.
 * A vault to transfer items across prestiges.
 Slots are unlocked at specific prestige levels.
+* Leaderboard placeholders with a way to exempt islands.
+* A protection orb to protect specific items from being removed on prestige.
+* A multiplier that can be applied to prestige points earned.
+* A multiplier event that can be scheduled weekly.

 ## Dependencies
 * BentoBox